QuestScrolls/JavaScript-Essentials/README.md

 # JavaScript-Essentials

-This Repo consist of JavaScript essential syntax and functions and all the necessary fundamentals
+This Repo consist of JavaScript essential syntax and functions and all the necessary fundamentals such as:

+-Variable Scope

+-Flow Control With Statements

+-Dom Manipulation

+-Event Listeners

+-Array Methods

+-